 SSI Scripting Essentials

 Welcome to the Freeola Internet customer support pages.
 This guide is designed to give some general information about SSI scripting.
-For more internet help topics please visit our main Support Page.
+For more internet help topics please visit our main Support Guides Page.

 SSI stands for Server Side Includes and allows you to embed special directives in an HTML document to execute other programs or insert various pieces of data such as variables and file statistics.